 Beelink SER6 Pro+ will soon be released, featuring the 7735HS Processor

 In November 2022, Beelink, a reputable Mini PC brand, introduced the SER6 model which featured the AMD Ryzen 7-6600H processor, as well as the SER6 Pro model which was powered by the AMD Ryzen 7-6800H processor.
-However, the SER6 Pro model encountered issues with overheating, resulting in multiple sell-outs.
+However, the SER6 Pro model has sold out many times since its launch.
 To address these issues, Beelink will be releasing the third iteration of the SER6 series, the SER6 Pro+, which will be equipped with the state-of-the-art AMD Ryzen 7-7735HS processor.

 The AMD Ryzen7-7735HS is part of the Ryzen 7000 series, however, there is not much of a variation between it and the Ryzen 7-6800H.
 Both CPUs utilize an 8-core Zen 3+ architecture, have 16 threads, 16MB L3 cache, and a 12CU Radeon 680M graphics card.
 The only notable difference is that the 7735HS has a maximum turbo frequency of 4.75GHz, which is slightly higher than the 4.70GHz of the 6800H.
 Additionally, the 7735HS has a configurable TDP range of 35W-54W, while the 6800H has a default TDP of 45W.
 Despite this, current test data shows that there are no significant improvements in performance with the 7735HS compared to the 6800H, whether it be in benchmark scores or in-game frame rates.